California Highway Patrol: Special responsibilities

 The CHP also publishes data on traffic accidents in California from a database called SWITRS (Statewide Integrated Traffic Records System).

-After the September 11, 2001 attacks the CHP became responsible for securing and patrolling a number of potential terrorist targets in California.
+After the September 11, 2001 attacks, the CHP became responsible for securing and patrolling a number of potential terrorist targets in California.
 These sites include nuclear power plants, government buildings, and key infrastructure sites.
 The CHP also maintains a SWAT team on 24‑hour stand‑by to respond to any terrorist activity.

 In September 2005, the CHP sent its two Mobile Field Forces (highly trained and equipped quick reaction/deployment teams for civil disturbances and/or disasters) to the Gulf Coast to assist in the aftermath of Hurricane Katrina.
-Before the United States National Guard arrived, the CHP had four patrol helicopters over Marianna, Florida, more than eighty vehicles on the ground, and more than 200 officers and other staff, including a SWAT team, deployed in New Orleans.
+Before the National Guard arrived, the CHP had four patrol helicopters over Marianna, Florida, more than eighty vehicles on the ground, and more than 200 officers and other staff, including a SWAT team, deployed in New Orleans.

 The CHP also has officers assigned to drug task forces and other criminal investigative task forces throughout the state, and maintains highly trained Warrant Service Teams (WST) throughout each of its Divisions.
 These teams serve high-risk felony arrest and search warrants generated as a result of CHP investigations, and the WST assists local, state, and federal law enforcement agencies to serve the same type of high-risk warrants.
 CHP investigators also work closely with agents of the State Bureau of Investigation, Office of the Attorney General.

+The CHP also has a Special Response Team (SRT) for rapidly responding to natural disasters or civil disturbances throughout the state.
+Specialized training and equipment help to quickly quell unrest, preserve life, prevent property damage, and ensure the safety of the public.

 Additionally, the CHP has dozens of narcotic patrol and explosive detection K-9 teams stationed throughout the state.

 The California Highway Patrol's additional responsibilities includes a governor protection detail.

 Somewhat controversially, the cities of Oakland and Stockton have contracted with the California Highway Patrol to assist their police departments with local patrol duties, including traffic stops and responding to 911 calls.